-Transparency: transparency is the degree of openness, visibility and accessibility of NWB Bank towards its stakeholders concerning all relevant aspects of its organisation and associated business activities.
+Transparency is the degree of openness, visibility and accessibility of NWB Bank towards its stakeholders in relation to all relevant aspects of its organisation and associated business activities.

+UN Global Compact

-UN Global Compact: a United Nations initiative relevant to undertakings that want to operate and report in a socially responsible manner.
-It comprises ten principles in the areas of human rights, labour, environment and anticorruption.
+A United Nations initiative of relevance to companies wishing to operate and report in a socially responsible manner.
+It comprises ten principles in the areas of human rights, labour, environment and anti-corruption.